The Cares of a Family Man: Religious interpretation

 A religious perspective opens up another interpretation of the text.
 Goetschel indicates that the star-shaped form of the creature might represent tradition (specifically Jewish tradition), which is passed on from generation to generation and accumulates some more bits of "thread" in each generation.

 According to Meksin, Odradek represents a rupture between the world of the family man and some other transcendent realm.
 It is immortal, and hides in shadows carrying a message from generation to generation, and witnessing it all.
 Meksin goes on to indicate that the physical description of Odradek with its wooden crossbar sticks joined to that at a right angle can also remind us of crucifixion.

 While Rammelmeier argues against clean-cut metaphorical interpretations of the story, he acknowledges that Odradek possesses some supernatural qualities, such as disappearance and reappearance.
 He states that these supernatural qualities are made all the more prominent by the text's otherwise objective or sachlich style.
 He adds that, due to the text's stylistic dryness, a reader who reads the story through an ideological lens may find evidence for any interpretation they may wish to hold.
 Nevertheless, the story's last passage and its concern with "my children's children", the object's apparent lack of purpose, the ephemeral qualities of Odradek, the religious symbolism of the transverse rod and the star shape, and the mention of death in the last line of the story provide textual evidence for associations of Odradek to religion, or at least cultural traditions.

 Odradek as complement

-Slavoj Žižek emphasizes in his analysis that Odradek "once had some sort of intelligible shape and is now only a broken-down remnant," and as such it should be part of a whole.
+In The Parallax View, Slavoj Žižek emphasizes that Odradek "once had some sort of intelligible shape and is now only a broken-down remnant," and as such it should be part of a whole.
 The relation between the narrator (a family man, a father) and the creature could be this whole: Odradek might be the complement of the narrator, who would also be broken down, with part of him transferred into Odradek.
 That is why Odradek is something a family man has to care for.

+Kafka's wider reading

+Karen Leeder, in a review of Kafkas Werkstatt: Der Schriftsteller bei der Arbeit, by Andreas Kilcher, writes that Kilcher views "the story in light of Kafka's wider reading, offering four contexts", based on readings of Freud, Marx, Zionist thought, and "spiritualism and theosophy".